rurreac/slider/README.md

 successful or not. `connect` will hold until that confirmation is given, or otherwise considered timed out (10s).

-Due to their purpose, Servers will disable Client authentication on connections to a Listener even if the Server is started with `-auth`.
+Due to their purpose, Servers will disable Client authentication on connections to a Listener even if the Server is started with `--auth`.

 I needed, it is possible, to use a custom DNS to resolve the Client, instead of the default one.

-Since the Server is the one that initiates the connection to the Listener and the Listener is facing the network, authentication of Servers will happen on the Client side with `-fingerprint`.
+Since the Server is the one that initiates the connection to the Listener and the Listener is facing the network, authentication of Servers will happen on the Client side with `--fingerprint`.
-Servers will be rejected if their fingerprint is not successfully verified. in order to authenticate to a Listener, use the `-c` flag to specify the certificate ID that you want to use.
+Servers will be rejected if their fingerprint is not successfully verified.
+To authenticate to a Listener, use the `-i` flag to specify the certificate ID that corresponds to the fingerprint used by the listener.

+Depending on configuration, a TLS Listener may require you to provide a valid certificate for client authentication.
+In this case, you can provide a certificate and key (flags `-c`, `-k`) signed with the same CA.

 ![Console Connect](./doc/console_connect.gif)